 Feed in the shade

-If your dog eats his meal outdoors, keep him out of full sun and in a shady area.
-You could also move his meal time until later in the evening, when the sun has gone down.
-He probably won’t mind what time he eats, but would much prefer to eat when it’s cooler.
+If your dog eats his meal outdoors, keep him out of the full sun and in a shady area.
+You could also move his meal time until later in the evening when the sun has gone down.
+He probably won’t mind what time he eats but would much prefer to eat when it’s cooler.

-Please note, it’s always advisable to check with your Vet before you introduce any new foods into your pet’s feeding routine.
+Please note that it’s always advisable to check with your Vet before introducing new foods into your pet’s feeding routine.